Keyfactor/hashicorp-vault-orchestrator/README.md

 ## Security Considerations

 1. It is not necessary to use the Vault root token when creating a Certificate Store for HashicorpVault.
-We recommend creating a token with policies that reflect the minimum permissions necessary to perform the intended operations.
+We recommend creating a token with policies that reflect the minimum path and permissions necessary to perform the intended operations.
+1. The capabilities required to perform all operations on a cert store within vault are `["read", "list", "create", "update", "patch", "delete"]`
+1. These capabilities should apply to the parent folder on file stores.
+1. The token will also need `"list"` capability on the `<mount point>/metadata` path to perform basic operations.

 ## Extension Configuration